jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 ### on_exit (function, optional)

-Defines an `on_exit` callback to run when null-ls is stopped.
+Defines an `on_exit` callback to run when the null-ls client exits.

 ### root_dir (function)